Mohammed-ES/python-ddos-sim/README.md

   ```bash
   python test_server.py
   ```
-  (The server starts, you can then launch the DDoS tool and open the dashboard)
+  (The server starts.
+You can then launch the DDoS tool and open the dashboard)

 ### `dashboard.html`